doublespoiler/animal-shelter-api/README.md

 - User logins currently saved as rawtext in JWTManagerRepository.cs
 - Swagger shows GET `api/branches/{id}/animals, despite the route being removed.
+- I lost 900k on Salty, back to the [Salt Mines](http://saltybet.com) for me.
+This is definitely a bug.

 ## Tutorials